AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 ## Channel Mapping {#channel-mapping}

 For any of the rules from an Activity Type with a Program Id, the Marketo Program Channel is determined from the Program.
-We use the Program Channel to map to your custom Offline Channels, so you’ll need to make sure your channels are configured properly [as instructed here](/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-programs-integration.md#channel-mapping).
+We use the Program Channel to map to your custom Offline Channels, so you'll need to make sure your channels are configured properly [as instructed here](/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-programs-integration.md#channel-mapping).

 And for any of the rules from an Activity Type without a Program Id, your first step was to create a Campaign Name.
 Use this Campaign Name to set up your custom Online Channels [laid out here](/help/channel-tracking-and-setup/online-channels/online-custom-channel-setup.md).

-If Channels for your Marketo Activities aren’t properly configured, it’s likely your new touchpoints will fall under the “Other” channel.
+If Channels for your Marketo Activities aren't properly configured, it's likely your new touchpoints will fall under the "Other" channel.

 ## Program Costs {#program-costs}

 Through the data import of Marketo Programs, costs are automatically downloaded from Period Costs and the reported cost in Marketo is distributed throughout the assigned month.
 For example, if $1000 is reported for January 2021, the $1000 is split across 31 days.
-The costs can be found in Marketo Measure Discover.
+The costs can be found in [!DNL Marketo Measure Discover].

 ## Cookie Mapping {#cookie-mapping}

-As a result of Marketo Measure’s integration with Marketo, the Marketo Measure Cookie Id is also now mapped and synced with the Marketo Munchkin Id.
+As a result of the [!DNL Marketo Measure] integration with Marketo, the [!DNL Marketo Measure] Cookie Id is also now mapped and synced with the [!DNL Marketo Munchkin Id].
 This helps close the gap to attribute the anonymous first touch to a web session rather than attributing both the FT and LC touches to a Marketo Activity.
 Imagine this scenario:

-Mark clicks on a Facebook ad and lands on wayneenterprises.com where he gets cookied with Marketo Measure Id 123 and Marketo Munchkin Id 456.
+Mark clicks on a Facebook ad and lands on wayneenterprises.com where he gets cookied with [!DNL Marketo Measure] Id 123 and [!DNL Marketo Munchkin Id] 456.
 No form fill takes place.

 The Wayne Enterprises Marketing team sends out an email blast to specific targeted leads, one of them being `mark@email.com`.

 `mark@email.com` receives the email and clicks through and lands on `wayneenterprises.com`.
-This becomes `mark@email.com's` second visit to `wayneenterprise.com` with the same cookie Ids, but there was no form fill, so to Marketo Measure, they are still an anonymous visitor.
+This becomes `mark@email.com's` second visit to `wayneenterprise.com` with the same cookie Ids, but there was no form fill, so to [!DNL Marketo Measure], they are still an anonymous visitor.

 The Wayne Enterprises Marketing team creates a Marketo Activity rule to generate touchpoints for a "Click Email" activity type.